CharlieDigital/dotnet-npgsql-ef-citus/README.md

 - Test fixtures for starting Citus using [Testcontainers](https://dotnet.testcontainers.org/)
 - Integration tests working with Citus using raw SQL statements
-- INtegration tests working with Citus using EF and proper modeling to support migrations + distribution
+- Integration tests working with Citus using EF and proper modeling to support migrations + distribution

 ## Run The Tests